eighty4/binny.sh/README.md

 | frontend | pnpm dev:offline |
 | offline  | pnpm start       |

-Selfies and #installsh tweets while developing on an airplane, on safari, or in a James Cameron-funded submersible expedition are appreciated!
+Selfies and #binnysh tweets while developing on an airplane, on safari, or in a James Cameron-funded submersible expedition are appreciated!

 ### Interactive update with `pnpm`